mohamed4231/flask-recommendation-api/model_training/input/readme.txt

-We need to put your training data under this folder
+You need to put your training data under this folder